-The Board agrees to, deduct item the salaries of its employees dues for the Egg Harbor City Education Association, the Atlantic County Council of Education Associations, the New Jersey Education Association, and the National Education Association, as said employee individually and voluntarily authorizes the Board to deduct Employee authorizations shall be made in writing.
+The Board agrees to, deduct from the salaries of its employees dues for the Egg Harbor City Education Association, the Atlantic County Council of Education Associations, the New Jersey Education Association, and the National Education Association, as said employee individually and voluntarily authorizes the Board to deduct.
+Employee authorizations shall be made in writing.

 Additional authorization for dues deductions may be received after August 1 under rules established by the State Department of Education.